ingben/2016-sans-holiday-hack-challenge/README.md

 ## Step by step guide

-You start of in a room.
+You start in a room.
 Talk to Jessica and Josh to get some info and the first two quests.
 Browse the room for Santa's business card (it is lying in front of the fireplace).